mlhartme/pommes/README.md

 # Pommes

-Pommes is a project checkout manager and database tool, you can use it search for projects and keep their checkouts on your disk organized.
+Pommes is a project checkout manager and database tool, you can use it search for projects and keep their checkouts organized on your disk.
 Here's an example:

     ~/Projects $ pommes goto lavender
     [1]   Projects/svn.1and1.org/sales/tools/lavender